 AWS Redshift – architecture, design, dimensioning, integration, security, ETL, backups … a large number of questions and some of them very complex.

 AWS EMR / Spark – architecture, sizing configuration, performance, integration with other services, security, integration with the Hadoop ecosystem – very important, but not as important as the previous three services.
 Very complex questions that require advanced and transversal knowledge of all domains and the Hadoop ecosystem: Hive, HBase, Presto, Scoop, Pig …

 Security – KMS encryption, AWS Cloud HMS, Federation, Active Directory, IAM, Policies, Roles etc … in general and for each service in particular.
-Transversal questions to other domains and of a high difficulty.
+Transversal questions to other domains and of high difficulty.

 Very important services to consider

 - AWS S3 – core service base (storage, security, rules) and new features like AWS S3 Select.
-It appears consistently across all certifications, which is why I´d assume it’s known in depth except for the new features.
+It appears consistently across all certifications, which is why I´d assume it’s known in-depth except for the new features.

 - AWS Athena – architecture, configuration, integration, performance, use cases.
 It appears consistently and as an alternative to other services.

 - AWS Managed Kafka – alternative to Kinesis, architecture, configuration, dimensioning, performance, integration, use cases.